SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/lwm2m.md

 Lightweight M2M (LWM2M) is a traffic and resource-optimized protocol to remotely manage IoT devices.
 The protocol is standardized by the Open Mobile Alliance.
 For more information, see [http://openmobilealliance.org/iot/lightweight-m2m-lwm2m](http://openmobilealliance.org/iot/lightweight-m2m-lwm2m).

-You can connect any device supporting LWM2M to Cumulocity IoT without programming.
-Instead, you configure how LWM2M devices are mapped to Cumulocity IoT using device protocols.
+> **Info** You can connect any device supporting LWM2M 1.0 to Cumulocity IoT without programming.
+We expect the device and its capabilities (e.g. Firmware Update) to be compliant to the LWM2M specification.
+The device must support the UDP binding of the LWM2M standard.

+Our LWM2M solution allows any LWM2M Object to be easily interfaced with the platform.
+For the sake of convenience , we provide out-of-the-box integration for the following LWM2M objects:

+- Device (/3)
+- Connectivity Monitoring (/4)
+- Firmware Update (/5)
+- Location (/6)

+To make use of these integrations, please upload the corresponding DDF XML to your tenant.
+For arbitrary protocols, you can configure how LWM2M devices are mapped to Cumulocity IoT using device protocols.

 ![Device protocols](/images/users-guide/lwm2m/lwm2m-deviceprotocol.png)